malymay/google-homepage/README.md

 # Google Homepage project

+### Version 1.0.0
 Due to the "HTML/CSS course" within www.theodinproject.com, the project assumpted making my own www.google.com page

+## Getting started
+Before you start you should:
+- install any type of text editor you want to work with, e.g. "Atom" (which I am currently using) to see the code
+- go to the destination, where you want this app to run
+- clone this repo by copying its URL and putting it into a `git clone` command

+## How to run the site
+- get into the project folder in your terminal
+- find `index.html` file and click on

 ## To do list